Korean rock: 1960s

 In 1962, Shin Jung-hyeon formed the first Korean rock band, Add4.
-Soon after, other Korean rock bands, referred to as "Group Sound" musicians, emerged, including HE6, K'okkiri Brothers, and Key Boys, who are best known for their hit song, "Let's Go to the Beach."
+Soon after, other Korean rock bands, referred to as "Group Sound" musicians, emerged, including Key Boys, HE6, Pearl Sisters, and K'okkiri Brothers.
+The Key Boys who are best known for their hit song, "Let's Go to the Beach."
 The group sound musicians of the mid-1960s were heavily influenced by American and British rock of the same era.
 However, instead of performing exclusively on U.S. military bases, they began to perform for South Korean audiences.
 The first generation of Korean rock musicians, including Shin Jung-hyeon, started to appear in the 1960s.
-However, South Korea was suffering under a totalitarian military dictatorship and the social atmosphere under the Park Chung-hee administration, which was still conservative and closed, hippie culture and rock music, which was representative of youth culture, was merely a target of suppression.
+However, South Korea was suffering under a totalitarian military dictatorship and the social atmosphere under the Park Chung Hee administration, which was still conservative and closed, hippie culture and rock music, which was representative of youth culture, was merely a target of suppression.
 In the 1960s, while western countries and Japan were overwhelmed by a new youth culture revolution with rock music, South Korea was far from the fad.

 1970s

-During the 1970s, music was heavily censored by the Park Chung-hee administration.
+During the 1970s, music was heavily censored by the Park Chung Hee administration.
 Shin Jung-hyeon was imprisoned on drug charges.
 Han Dae-soo moved to New York in self-exile after two of his albums were banned by the government.
 The imprisonment of Shin slowed the production of Korean rock, but other artists, most notably Sanulrim emerged during the late 1970s, before dance music came to dominate Korean popular music in the 1980s.
 Nonetheless, since the 1970s, with the spread of the phonograph to middle-class families, the distribution of pirated foreign music, and the popularity of playing rock and pop music in music cafes, the number of rock music fans increased and the foundation of rock music culture began to grow.
 Although there were far more opportunities to listen to western original rock music, the government's censorship was still strict, preventing creative activities from being free.